-How to Make Dreadlocks: Creating Dreads 101
+How to Make Dreadlocks: Creating Dreadlocks Step by Step

 Step 1: Start with clean hair.

 When wondering how to make dreadlocks, start with freshly washed and product-free hair.
 Use a shampoo and conditioner duo that will rid your hair from residue while adding moisture to your hair like SheaMoisture Coconut & Hibiscus Curl & Shine Shampoo and Conditioner.

 Step 2: Create your sections to make dreadlocks.